-SOC 3130 Sociology of the Family
+SOC 3130 Sociology of the Family 3 s.h.

-Analysis of the family as a major social institution, with consideration of the way forms of the family vary cross-culturally.
+Analysis of the family as a major social institution, with consideration of the way forms of the family vary crossculturally.
 Examination of how political and economic developments affect the family.
-Topics include: ethnic and social class variations in structure, patterns of mate selection, parenthood, parent-child interactions, divorce, and changing gender roles.
+Topics include: ethnic and social class variations in structure, patterns of mate selection, parenthood, parent-child interactions, divorce, and changing aender roles.

-SOC 3210 Principles of Criminology (CJ\/FOR) 3 s.h.
+SOC 3210 Principles of Criminology (CJ/FOR) 3 s.h.